Metro Center, Springfield, Massachusetts: Live entertainment near Court Square

 Springfield Symphony Hall at Court Square features famously "perfect acoustics," and frequent performances by the innovative Springfield Symphony Orchestra.
 It also features traveling performances of Broadway shows.
 Also, close by, the Community Music School of Springfield, located at 127 State Street, features musical programs during the day and evenings.
 Across the street, the MassMutual Center features arena-scale rock concerts, conventions, and is home to Springfield's professional sports team, the American Hockey League's Springfield Thunderbirds.

 Within close walking distance are Rascal's, a comedy club at 1 Monarch Place, and Springfield's famous City Stage playhouse – a tiny modern playhouse that produces a range of works from philosophical modern plays, to Shakespeare, to children's entertainment.
-If you plan an excursion to City Stage, it is best to check ahead to see if what's showing meets your tastes.